namiml/nami-web-sdk/examples/basic-react/README.md

 # Basic React Example

-This directory contains a simple example of how to use the Nami Web SDK with a vanilla JavaScript application.
+This directory contains a simple example of how to use the Nami Web SDK with a basic React application.

 ## Project Structure